weleoka/ardeidae.client/README.md

 Known Issues/Missing Features:
 ------------------------------
 * Client side encryption of messages.
-* Dynamic server list and a way to notify what mode each chat server is running in.
+* Dynamic server list... requires independent ardeidae HUB.
 * Chat room support.
 * Switch on and off server logging of your messages.
 * A way to retrieve conversations to review historic message exchanges.